 Instead of doing the work, they seek drama.

-You can either put your focus on everyday drama or on your future vision.
+You can either put your focus on everyday drama or your future vision.

-Once you define your vision, you must protect it or your mind will be occupied with stuff that is unimportant.
+Once you define your vision, you must protect it or your mind will be occupied with unimportant stuff.

 SHIELD #1: Environment

 To protect your vision, you first have to optimize your environment for growth.